graphile/crystal/postgraphile/website/postgraphile/config.md

   requests to the `/graphql` endpoint
 - `graphiqlPath: string` - The path at which GraphiQL will be available; usually `/`
-- `exposePlan: boolean` - If true, the mermaid diagram and SQL queries will be made available to clients
 - `watch: boolean` - Set true to enable watch mode
 - `maxRequestLength: number` - The length, in bytes, for the largest request body that the server will accept